dcmb-courses/bioinf606-2019/README.md

   git clone git@github.com:bioboot/web-2016.git web-2017
   cd web-2017/

-Update `_config.yml`, `index.md`, and the dates of the modules pages.
+Update `_config.yml` and `index.md`.
+IN particular, rembember to change the dates and the pre-course questionnaire and post-course evaluation forms.
 Go through the regular `git add`, `git commit -m` cycle.
 But don’t yet push to GitHub (as we will want a new repo for this years class).

-On GitHub make a new repo (Use the “+” sign and name it `web-2017` to match your local directory name (purely for convenience).
+On GitHub make a new repo (Use the “+” sign and name it `web-2017` to match your local directory name.
+This name matching is purely for convenience).

 Then on the local machine change your remotes to point to this new repo.